COVID-19 and EMU Learn More >

 As Anabaptists, we explore the relation between religion and society including changes at EMU, its community, and their relationship.

-• How do we engage in interfaith dialogue?
+• How do we support interfaith dialogue?

 • How does Anabaptism enhance our understanding of and engagement with pluralism?
 Can pluralism be a positive enforcer of our Anabaptist claims?